RayParkerBassPlayer/oc_test/README.md

 * MySql was used for the unused database.
 No Postgres install on my laptop at present.
 * Headless JS testing was set up using Selenium/Webkit.
 A note below will help with setup if you're not set up for this.

+## Bonus Features
+* Zip code selection has now been implemented.

 ### Setup
 The chromedriver needs to be installed to be able to run the tests.
 If you're running HomeBrew, the following is all that you should have to do outside of a normal Rails app installation.